gracenguyen133/Sourdough-Bread-Pricing/README.md

 ## Statement on LLM usage

 This project was developed with assistance from ChatGPT by OpenAI.
-The LLM was used for
+The LLM was used for:

 -	Code formatting and optimization
 -	Data interpretation
 -	Model building